-Under the No Action Alternative, there would be no active management to control the population size within the established AML at this time.
-Without gathers, the wild horse populations would continue to grow at an average rate of 15% to 20% within the Confusion HMA.
-Without a gather and removal now, the population could grow to approximately 1000 on the Confusion HMA in four years' time.
+Under the No Action Alternative, there would be no gather or removal of excess horses within in around the HMA at this time.
+Without gathers, the wild horse population would continue to grow at an average rate of 20% within the Swasey HMA.
+Without gathers, the population could grow to over 1,000 wild horses on and around the Swasey HMA in two to three years.

 Utilization by wild horses would continue to exceed the amount of forage allocated for their use.
 Competition between wildlife, livestock and wild horses for limited forage and water resources would continue.
 Damage to rangeland resources would continue or increase.
-Over time, the potential risks to the health of individual horses would increase, and the need for emergency removals to prevent their death from starvation or thirst would also increase.
-Over the long-term, the health and sustainability of the wild horse population is dependent upon achieving a TNEB and sustaining healthy rangelands.
-Allowing wild horses to die of dehydration or starvation would be inhumane and would be contrary to the WFRHBA which requires that excess wild horse overpopulation would also be contrary to the WFRHBA which requires the BLM to "protect the range from the deterioration associated with overpopulation", "remove excess animals from the range so as to achieve appropriate management levels", and "to preserve and maintain a thriving natural ecological balance and multiple-use relationship in that area."
+The risks to the health of individual horses would increase, and the need for emergency removals to prevent their death from starvation or thirst would also increase.
+Over the long-term, the health and sustainability of the wild horse population is dependent upon achieving a thriving natural ecological balance and sustaining healthy rangelands.
+Allowing wild horses to die of dehydration or starvation would be inhumane and would be contrary to the WFRHBA which requires that excess wild horses be immediately removed.
+Allowing rangeland damage to continue to result from wild horse overpopulation would also be contrary to the WFRHBA which requires the BLM to "protect the range from the deterioration associated with overpopulation", "remove excess animals from the range so as to achieve appropriate management levels", and "to preserve and maintain a thriving natural ecological balance and multiple-use relationship in that area."